freedomofpress/securedrop-workstation/README.md

 - `sd-app` is a non-networked VM in which the *SecureDrop Client* runs used to store and explore submissions after they're unarchived and decrypted.
 Any files opened in this VM are opened in a disposable VM.
 - `sd-whonix` is the Tor gateway used to contact the journalist Tor hidden service.
 It's configured with the auth key for the hidden service.
 The default Qubes Whonix workstation uses the non-SecureDrop Whonix gateway, and thus won't be able to access the *Journalist Interface*.
 - `sd-gpg` is a Qubes split-gpg AppVM, used to hold submission decryption keys and do the actual submission crypto.
-- `sd-dispvm` is an AppVM used as the template for the disposable VMs used for processing and opening files.
+- `sd-viewer` is an AppVM used as the template for the disposable VMs used for processing and opening files.
 - `sd-log` is an AppVM used for centralized logging - logs will appear in `~/QubesIncomingLogs` from each AppVM using the centralized logging service.

 Submissions are processed in the following steps: